-Hedges are great for privacy as well as being a smart way to border your garden.
+Hedges are great for privacy and a smart way to border your garden.
 However, nature doesn’t have a habit of growing in straight lines!
 If you want to neaten your hedges or even shape them into something precise, here’s our guide to creating a hedge to be proud of.
-The best time to give your hedges a good trim is around late spring and early summer, just before the big growing season.
+The best time to give your borders a good trim is around late spring and early summer, just before the big growing season.

-If you want a more informal look for your hedge, then the usual pruning rules apply.
+- The usual pruning rules apply if you want a more informal look for your hedge.
 However, a more formal hedge requires precision and will take more looking after.
-It isn’t unusual to trim a formal hedge a few times a year to keep it neat and tidy.
+Trimming a formal hedge a few times a year isn’t unusual to help keep it tidy.

-Trimming large hedges will be much easier with an electric trimmer, just make sure the cord hangs over your shoulder to avoid it getting cut.
+- Trimming large hedges will be much easier with an electric trimmer; just make sure the cord hangs over your shoulder to avoid getting cut.
 Smaller hedges will be fine with pruning shears.

-Don’t rely on the naked eye to achieve perfect horizontal lines.
-A taut string stretched between two canes is most often used as a guide to avoid wonky tops.
-Also, make sure your trimmer or shears are parallel to the ground to prevent any sloping.
+- Don’t rely on the naked eye to achieve perfect horizontal lines.
+A taut string stretched between two canes is most often used as a guide to avoiding wonky tops.
+Also, ensure your trimmer or shears are parallel to the ground to prevent sloping.

-If you want to add a unique or particular shape to your hedges, such as an arch or a soft wave, then cardboard templates are the quickest, cheapest and easiest way to get the shape you want.
-Simply cut out the shape onto cardboard, place it on the hedge and cut around it.
+- If you want to add a unique or particular shape to your hedges, such as an arch or a soft wave, cardboard templates are the quickest, cheapest and easiest way to get the form you want.
+Cut out the shape onto cardboard, place it on the hedge and cut around it.

-If you really want to impress the neighbours, you could try the art of topiary.
-This involves tightly clipping your hedges into precise figures or shapes.
-This only works well with particular bushes, but frames and supports can be bought to help train the plant.
+- If you want to impress the neighbours, you could try the art of topiary.
+This involves tightly clipping your hedges into precise figures or shapes, but it only works well with particular bushes.
+However, you can buy frames and supports to help train the plant.

-Always check for bird’s nests when trimming your hedge – it’s illegal to damage the nest of a wild bird that’s in use under the Wildlife & Countryside Act 1981.
+- Always check for bird’s nests when trimming your hedge.
+Not only do you not want to disturb the homes of our feathered friends and possibly endanger any eggs or chicks living there, but it’s illegal to damage the nest of a wild bird that’s in use under the Wildlife & Countryside Act 1981.